A Basic ServiceMix Install

 2012-09-10 22:39:19,606 | INFO | tick-tock-timer | TransportConnector | ? ? | 79 - org.apache.activemq.activemq-core - 5.5.1 | Connector vm://zuu Stopped

-I can also hook up my Ruby client to listen to the destination in the route:
+I can also hook up a Ruby client to listen to the topic:

 require 'rubygems'